soduco/ICDAR-2021-Vectorization/README.md

 └── test_pair.lst
 ```

-The configuration file cfg.py, 'data_lst' should link with the path of the .lst file, mean_bgr is the average value of bgr channel for the whole train/val/test dataset, but you can also configure *cfg.py* and more options are available:
+The configuration file *cfg.py*, 'data_lst' should link with the path of the .lst file, *mean_bgr* is the average value of bgr channel for the whole *train/val/test* dataset, but you can also configure *cfg.py* and more options are available:

 ```python
 config = {